 My experience of Clearing was absolutely flawless.
 Within a couple of hours, I had received confirmation of my application from London Met and was well on my way with filling out the necessary forms and doing the necessary applications.
 I can’t fault the process no matter how hard I try.

 As someone who had been out of education for a large number of years, I had all sorts of doubts about whether or not it was the right fit for me but with the way the process of actually applying through Clearing played out, it really helped me in being reassured that this was the correct choice.
 If I had to advise people on what people should be aware of, I would say that, no matter what doubt you may have, you will not be the only person who has ever had these doubts so the staff on the other end of the phone or the other end of an email chain will have had experience with any queries you have – you’ll be in safe hands.

-Do you think studying in London is helpful for your studies?
+Do you think studying in London was helpful for your studies?

 In my first year, definitely.
-My second year has started in the pandemic so the access to museums and theatres and such is obviously restricted, which is a shame because it is definitely helpful being in London.
+My second year started in the pandemic so the access to museums and theatres and such was obviously restricted, which was a shame because it is definitely helpful being in London.
 You’re surrounded by the arts and you’re never far from somewhere that can inspire you or increase your knowledge and interest in the arts.

 Did you feel supported by the lecturers on your course?

-The lengths they have gone to during the pandemic to give us as much information as possible and deliver their lessons as best as they can in these strange times has been incredible.
+The lengths they went to during the pandemic to give us as much information as possible and deliver their lessons as best as they could in these strange times was incredible.
 On a personal level, the lecturers have constantly pushed me to take more risks with my writing, to experiment and have fun with language and structure.

 Do you have a favourite author or literary work?